Instructor Visa Sponsorship Jobs in Louisiana

 Which companies sponsor visas for instructors in Louisiana?

 Louisiana's largest visa-sponsoring employers for instructors are its universities and health systems.
-Louisiana State University, Tulane University, Loyola University New Orleans, Southern University, and Ochsner Health have documented histories of sponsoring instructors through H-1B petitions.
+Louisiana State University, Tulane University, Loyola University New Orleans, Southern University, and Ochsner Health have documented histories of sponsoring instructors through H-1B visa petitions.
 Community college systems and private vocational training organizations also file periodic sponsorships, though at lower volumes than four-year institutions.

 Which visa types are most common for instructor roles in Louisiana?

 The H-1B is the most common visa category for instructor roles in Louisiana, particularly for positions at accredited colleges and universities where a specialized degree is required.
-J-1 exchange visitor visas are also widely used for visiting scholars and professors.
-Some clinical instructors employed by hospital systems qualify under TN status if they hold Canadian or Mexican citizenship and meet the specific occupational criteria.
+J-1 visa exchange visitor visas are also widely used for visiting scholars and professors.
+Some clinical instructors employed by hospital systems qualify under TN visa status if they hold Canadian or Mexican citizenship and meet the specific occupational criteria.

 How to find instructor visa sponsorship jobs in Louisiana?